aehlke/tag-it/README.markdown

 The default `autocomplete.source` function filters the strings in **availableTags** and subtracts the already assigned tags.
 It also positions autocomplete underneath tag input.
 See the full list of available options [here](http://jqueryui.com/demos/autocomplete/).

+### showAutocompleteOnFocus (boolean)

+Shows autocomplete when the tag input first receives focus, before the user even types anything.

+If enabled, this will also make **autocomplete.minLength** default to `0` unless you override that, so that autocomplete can show up with a blank search.

+Defaults to *false*.

 ### removeConfirmation (boolean)

 When removeConfirmation is enabled the user has to press the backspace key twice to remove the last tag.